 Parking and disabled access

-There is a car park situated on the corner of Albert Road and Marmion Street.
+At Laurel House Surgery there is limited patient parking provided in our car park situated on the corner of Albert Road and Marmion Street, with access from Albert Road.
 In order to help other patients we ask that you only park there whilst visiting the surgery.
-Parking permits are provided to be used whilst in the surgery, which must be displayed in your window - please ask the receptionist.
+On arrival please tell the receptionist if you would prefer to be seen downstairs.

 Parking at the Fazeley surgery is available in the surgery car park.
 We provide ramped access and toilet facilities for use by disabled patients.
-Please tell the receptionist if you would prefer to be seen downstairs.

-(Site updated 19/05/2016)
+(Site updated 21/07/2021)